Lexicon

 ORIGINAL

-Topology of value capture: Sea—vast commoditizing cognitive capability; margins compress toward electricity cost.
-Membrane—authorization layer; credentials, licenses, permission; does not expand with computation.
-Apex—infrastructure ownership; physical plant, fabs, power, transmission; concentrated, durable.
-Value drains from sea; collects at membrane and apex.
+Topology of value capture.
+Sea: vast commoditizing cognitive capability; margins compress toward electricity cost.
+Membrane: the authorization layer (credentials, licenses, permission) does not expand with computation.
+Apex: infrastructure ownership (physical plant, fabs, power, transmission), concentrated and durable.
+Value drains from the sea; it collects at the membrane and the apex.

 Selection Gradient